vandre-sales/meliva-ds/docs/docs/components/select.md

   const select = document.querySelector('.custom-tag');

   select.getTag = (option, index) => {
-    // Use the same icon used in the <wa-option>
-    const name = option.querySelector('wa-icon[slot="prefix"]').name;
+    // Use the same icon used in wa-option const name = option.querySelector('wa-icon[slot="prefix"]').name;

     // You can return a string, a Lit Template, or an HTMLElement here